There are several available software in the market for remote control, such as Teamviewer (probably the most well-known

 In the instruction, it says

-, meaning that if we don’t need the automatically generated install files, we don’t need to worry about setting up the port 8000. -
+port 8000 only needed if you want to use the auto generated install files, meaning that if we don’t need the automatically generated install files, we don’t need to worry about setting up the port 8000. -

 Sometimes, the default port number may have been used by some other services on our VPS, which will then make the

-service not functioning.
+rustdeskservice not functioning.
 If that is the situation, we need to change the port number to some other unused ones.
 In the initial step, the instruction asks us to enable several port number on our VPS, so, if we are going to use other port number than the default ones (those specified in the instruction), we should change those port numbers to whatever we will be actually using. -

 Most VPS service provides, if not all, have control over the opening of port number through the web interface.
 Therefore, to open a certain port number for network traffic, not only do we need to enable the port number on our VPS on the command line, but also we need to enable them through the web interface.
 Refer to the following demo for detailed steps,